anudeepamara/delecious.github.io/GVSU-CIS641-GEEKSQUAD-2022-10-04.md

 >  From this meeting we can start the implementation of the entity relationship model in the database with some sample design schema.

-*  Action items 	                                        Person responsible 	                Deadline
+*  Action items

-   *	Need to draw the uml diagrams of                         Ramya Navuluri	                        10/08/2022 Some use cases in the project.
+   *	Need to draw the uml diagrams of
+        Some use cases in the project.

-   *	Write the relationship diagrams for                      Anudeep Amara 	                        10/10/2022
+   *	Write the relationship diagrams for
         The project in the database to make
         Entity classes.

-    *	Start the application by making the                      Sundeep Gantyada 	                 10/12/2022
+    *	Start the application by making the
         possible classes for the start of application.